Thumbnail

 ControlCommand("Servo Recorder", "Speed", "No Name", 0.5);

-Variable There is a variable that returns the status of the playback of recordings.
+Variable There is a variable that returns the playback status of recordings.
 If a recording is being played back, the variable $IsServoRecorderRunning will be true.
 You can wait for a playback to complete by using WaitFor().
-See this example code below, which will run Test 1, Test 2 and Test 3 recordings one after another.
-The WaitFor() will wait to see when the recording has completed, and the Sleep(100) is merely to ensure the recording has started before checking the variable.
-The sleep(100) is most likely not required, and my tests without it worked - but I put it in for safe practice.
-Test in your application to see if it's required as well, it may not be.
+See the example code below, which will run Test 1, Test 2, and Test 3 recordings one after another.
+The WaitFor() waits until the recording completes, and the Sleep(100) is merely to ensure the recording has started before checking the variable.
+The sleep(100) is most likely not required; my tests without it worked, but I put it in for safe practice.
+Test in your application to see if it's required as well; it may not be.

 print("Playing test 1")